Alkisti1/Athens1/README.md

 3. Once done run npm start
 3. Enjoy the app

+#### :exclamation: Important :exclamation:

+The service worker only works in production mode.

 ## License

 This is an open source project developed for the Udacity Front End Nanodegree.